pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 rest from [SensioFrameworkExtraBundle](https://symfony.com/bundles/SensioFrameworkExtraBundle/current/index.html#annotations-for-controllers) is deprecated and will not be supported on Pimcore 11.
 Use `#[ResponseHeader]`,`#[DataObjectParam]` argument, `#[Template]` and other attributes instead.
 - [Navigation] Changed the navigation building process.
 It is easier to add main and submenus.
 For details please see [Adding Custom Main Navigation Items](https://pimcore.com/docs/pimcore/11.0/Development_Documentation/Extending_Pimcore/Bundle_Developers_Guide/Event_Listener_UI.html#page_Adding-Custom-Main-Navigation-Items)
+- [Sites] Default Site Id has been updated from `default` to `0`.
+Please update configs using default site id accordingly.

 ## 10.5.13
 - [Web2Print] Print document twig expressions are now executed in a sandbox with restrictive security policies (just like Sending mails and Dataobject Text Layouts introduced in 10.5.9).